-Alison Goldsworthy (Ali) has been a political adviser and campaigner for more than twenty years.
+Alison Goldsworthy (Ali) has been a political adviser and campaigner for more than 20 years.
 A former Deputy Chair of the Liberal Democrats, she led the team that built the fastest-growing campaigning organisation in the UK.
+She is now President of Accord, the Influence at Work and MHP-backed agency helping leaders to navigate divided times.
 In 2017 she was a Sloan Fellow at Stanford, co-creating its first depolarisation course.
 A board member of the Joseph Rowntree Reform Trust, and a Senior Research Associate at The Intellectual Forum, Jesus College, Cambridge Alison has won numerous awards for her work.
 She has written for the Telegraph, Independent, New Statesman, The Times and Financial Times.

 Ali lives in California with her husband and son.
 In her spare time she is a mediocre powerlifter.

 Laura Osborne has been a professional communicator for almost two decades.
 At the heart of her work as a director, author and podcaster is her interest in the role of business in society, which led to her exploration of polarisation from a corporate perspective.
 Laura is an experienced leader, having headed teams in consultancy, government communications, business and membership organisations.
 She is now Managing Director of a growing economics consultancy, which has a strong focus on important social, environmental and economic policy debates.
 A former Communications Director at Which?, the UK's consumer association, Laura has worked with some of the country's biggest corporations to apply lessons from communications, consumer insight and behavioural science to making business a force for good.